 1. “0” Entry Doors, Showers, and Outdoor Spaces

-However, this feature can also be important for those who have small children around, since even the smallest entryway lip can be a hazard for a trip and fall.
+However, this feature is also important for those who have small children or the elderly around, since even the smallest entryway lip can be a hazard for a trip and fall.

-Outdoor spaces, like decks and patios, are often forgotten when addressing accessibility.
+Outdoor spaces such as decks and patios are often forgotten when addressing accessibility.
 Ensure all surfaces are smooth, and you’ll be in adherence to universal design and accessible for all.

 2. 3’ Wide Doors & 42” Wide Hallways

 This is the minimum width to ensure ease of movement for anyone utilizing mobility aids.

 When furnishing your home with desks, tables, and vanities -- ensure they are at least 30” wide, 19” deep, and 27” high (in general) to allow comfortable use for all.

 3. Bright Lighting in All Areas of the House